CPSpotOn/SpotOn/README.md

 - [x] User can log into app
 - [x] User can find coordinates on map page
 - [x] User gets personalized weather info
+- [x] User can pin locations on the map
+- [x] Obtain address and postion from pin on map
+- [x] Give user routes to a pinned location
+- [x] Follow user on map
+- [x] User can opened prototyped perfil page
+- [x] User can opened prototyped settings page

 **Required Must-have Stories**